 Ingus Sterusfikod ended up seeing very little of the battle that followed.
 She stuck around the southern wall, killed one goblin, and then stopped fighting in horror at the blood she had spilled.
 Why this disturbed her so much I'll never know, as she had already drained the blood out of enough dwarves to make Snow White a single woman, but her delicacy probably saved her by keeping her on the surface.
 The bloodiest part of the battle took place on the first and second floors, with dwarves who had no business being involved.
 My population of 150 dropped down to about 70, 40 of whom were children.

 Roastedtreaties was winding down.
 I doubted they could survive another invasion of that magnitude.
 I built a wall to block off the ramp into the training room, and constructed a platform along the wall with ballistae.
 Ingus kept working with wood when she wasn't training with the rest of the militia, and for the time being she wasn't killing anyone.
 I knew it couldn't last, but I was grateful for the reprieve.
-If she survived another invasion, maybe I would give her a chance, find some way to isolate her from the rest of the dwarves but keep working on the things she loved.
+If she survived another invasion, maybe I would give her a chance, find some way to isolate her from the rest of the dwarves so she could keep working on the things she loved.

 The next invasion came like clockwork.The drawbridges went up.
 My militia deployed.
 The ballistae were loaded.
 Though all the preparations were in place, I had little hope for my fortress.
 I had only twenty half-decent troops against an army of at least 80 goblins, trolls, and beak dogs.
 The fortifications would not hold.